University Line (TRAX): Route description

 The TRAX University Line was designated as UTA route 702.

-Originally starting at the Delta Center (now Vivint Smart Home Arena) at South Temple Street and 300 West, the end of the line was extended several blocks to Salt Lake Central (Salt Lake City Intermodal Hub) in 2008, where it connects with the FrontRunner.
+Originally starting at the Delta Center at South Temple Street and 300 West, the end of the line was extended several blocks to Salt Lake Central (Salt Lake City Intermodal Hub) in 2008, where it connects with the FrontRunner.
 The extension started at 250 South 600 West and proceeded north a half block to 200 South, stopping at Old GreekTown.
-The line then proceeded to 500 West and turned north and then east, stopping at the Arena (next to the Vivint Smart Home Arena).
+The line then proceeded to 500 West and turned north and then east, stopping at the Arena (next to the Delta Center).
 From the extension the route followed South Temple Street, turning south to Main Street.
 The line diverted at 400 South, heading east and ending its sharing of track with the Sandy/Salt Lake Line.
 Traveling on 400 South, trains would stop at Library, Trolley, and 900 East & 400 South before entering the University of Utah campus.
 Trains turned north at University Street, and then east at South Campus Drive and stopping at Stadium.
 The route continued on South Campus Drive to Wasatch Drive before stopping at University South Campus.
 Finally, it turned north at Wasatch Drive and followed that street to Fort Douglas and eventually terminating at University Medical Center, just south east of the Medical Center campus.

+Successor service

+As of 2023, TRAX service continues at all stations formerly served by the University Line.
+The University Line's western segment from Salt Lake Central to Gallivan Plaza is served by the Blue Line, which continues south to Draper Town Center.
+The eastern segment from Library to University Medical Center is served by the Red Line, which continues south to Daybreak Parkway.
+The two lines connect at Courthouse station.

+An expansion of the TRAX system, proposed in 2024, would reintroduce direct east-west service from the University of Utah to Salt Lake Central Station.
+The TRAX Orange Line is proposed to run from the University of Utah to Salt Lake City International Airport, via Salt Lake Central.
+New tracks would be constructed along University Boulevard from Main Street to Salt Lake Central, connecting with the existing line to the airport.